return42/sphkerneldoc/linux_src_doc/fs/ubifs/lpt_commit_c.rst

 Description
 -----------

-This is a debugging version for '\ :c:func:`populate_lsave`\ ' which populates lsave with random LEBs instead of useful LEBs, which is good for test coverage.
+This is a debugging version for 'populate_lsave()' which populates lsave with random LEBs instead of useful LEBs, which is good for test coverage.
 Returns zero if lsave has not been populated (this debugging feature is disabled) an non-zero if lsave has been populated.